-The tenure is understood to be Outright Ownership.
+The tenure is understood to be Outright Ownership with no provisions which would adversely affect valuation.

 In line with our normal practice, it is specifically assumed that the property and its value are unaffected by any matters which would or should be revealed to a competent Completing Solicitor by a local search and replies to the usual enquiries, or by any statutory notice and planning proposal.